timgarciaa/timgarciaa/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing web and software solutions.
-- 🎓 &nbsp; Studied Bachelor of Science in Information Technology at Bulacan State University
-- 💼 &nbsp; Working as a Senior Frontend Developer at Storma.
 - 🌱 &nbsp; Learning more about web development.

 <h3> 🛠 &nbsp;Tech Stack</h3>